 asset, or keenest liability.

-This article is adapted from a more comprehensive review of high-stakes medical communication in the Handbook of Intensive Care Organization and Management (Editors A. Webb and G. Ramsay; publication pending).
+This article is adapted from a more comprehensive review of high-stakes medical communication in the Handbook of Intensive Care Organization and Management (Editors A. Webb and G. Ramsay (Imperial College Press, 2016).

 - Communication is central to the human experience